Tagovailoa injured in Alabama's 38-7 win at MSU

 Mississippi State (4-6, 2-5) cut the lead to 14-7 on a 1-yard scoring run by Kylin Hill.
 The Bulldogs must now win out to be bowl eligible.

 Harris finished with 88 yards rushing and 51 yards receiving.
-Jerry Jeudy had seven catches for 114 yards receiving for Alabama.
+Jerry Jeudy had seven catches for 114 yards to pace the Alabama passing attack.

 Tommy Stevens was 12 of 21 passing for Mississippi State and had just 82 yards passing.
 Stevens did rush for 96 yards on 10 carries.